 Exposure Guide, "Light-Painted Shapes and Long Exposure Landscapes" (August 25, 2014)

-Llorenç Rodríguez Astor – My dear brother-in-law.
+Llorenç Rodríguez Astor – My brother-in-law.
 Maker of wood sculptures and more.
 He once made me a great cork oak bowl.
 When I told him, “It’s beautiful, nicely done”, he responded with, “The tree did most of the work”.

 David Neevel – Creator of short form sketches, videos, ads, and more.
 Uniquely silly.